Alice, the first all-electric passenger airplane, takes flight - KESQ

 “We’ve actually generated, frankly, terabytes of data with the data acquisition systems that we had on the aircraft, so we’re going to take a couple of weeks actually and review it to see how the aircraft performs versus our models and our analysis,” Davis said.
 “From there, we’ll understand what we need to do next.”

-The company says it expects to be working on developing an FAA-certified aircraft through 2025, followed by a year or two of flight testing before it can deliver Alices to customers.
+The company says it expects to be working on developing an FAA-certified aircraft through 2025 followed by a year or two of flight testing before it can deliver Alices to customers.
+Eviation is currently targeting entering the Alice into service by 2027.

 Three different versions of the Alice are in protoype stages: a “commuter” variant, an executive version, and one specialized for cargo.
 The commuter configuration holds nine passengers and two pilots, as well as 850 pounds of cargo.
 The executive design has six passenger seats for a more spacious flight, and the cargo plane holds 450 cubic feet of volume.